pyfar/pyfar/CONTRIBUTING.rst

 Testing Guidelines
 -----------------------
-Test-Driven-Development (TDD) is the fundamental technique we agreed upon in developing the pyfar software packages to ensure a good software development practice.
-In principle, it is based on `three steps<https://martinfowler.com/bliki/TestDrivenDevelopment.html>`
+Test-Driven-Development (TDD) is the fundamental technique followed in developing the pyfar software packages to ensure a good software development practice.
+In principle, it is based on `three steps <https://martinfowler.com/bliki/TestDrivenDevelopment.html>`_

 - Write a test for the next bit of functionality you want to add.
 - Write the functional code until the test passes.